forestliurui/Multi-Paxos-for-chat-service/README.md

 ```

 ### To recover
-To recover a server process after its crash, just use the same comand to run the server:
+To recover a server process after its crash, just restart it, i.e. use the same comand that is used to run the server.
+After restart, the server process will check the backup file in the disk and store status from it.
 ```bash
 python server.py server_id path_to_config_file
 ```